Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

 Note that the Mapper construction works with covers.
-We illustrate the standard Mapper construction in Figure \ref{fig:circlemapper}.
-We start with overlapping intervals covering values of a parameter, e.g., height of the points sampled from a circle.
-We then cluster the data points falling in each interval, and represent each cluster by a vertex.
-If two clusters share data points, we add an edge connecting the corresponding vertices.
-If three clusters share data points, we add the triangle, and so on.
-The Mapper could present a highly sparse representation of the data set that still captures its structure---the large number of points sampled from the circle is represented by just four vertices and four edges here.
-More generally, we consider higher dimensional intervals covering a subspace of $\R^d$.
-But in recommendation systems, the cover is just a collection of abstract sets providing membership info (rather than intervals over the range of function values).
-Could we define a topological construction on such abstract covers that still reveals the topology of the data set?
+The default approach is to start with overlapping hypercubes that cover a parameter space, which is usually a subset of $\R^d$ for some dimension $d$, and consider the pullback of this cover to the space of data.
+In recommendation systems, the cover is just a collection of abstract sets providing membership info.
+Could we define a topological construction on such abstract covers that still reveals the topology of the dataset?

 We could study paths in this construction, but as the topological constructions are noisy, we would want to define a notion of stability for such paths.
 With this goal in mind, could we define a \emph{filtration} from the abstract cover?
 But unlike in the setting of, e.g., multiscale Mapper \cite{DeMeWa2016}, we do not have a sequence of covers (called a tower of covers)---we want to work with a \emph{single} cover.
 How do we define a filtration on a single abstract cover?
 Could we prove stability results for such a filtration?
 Finally, could we demonstrate the usefulness of our construction on real data?